sultanraheem/pandas-data-analysis/README.md

 ## contents

-The Jupyter Notebook file can be run through Jupyter Notebook or VSCode, I have used both on separate occasions through the course of completing the assignment.
+The Jupyter Notebook file can be run through Jupyter Notebook or VSCode, I have used both on separate occasions throughout completing the assignment.

 The report is in PDF format and included within the PyCitySchools folder.

-## Limitations mentioned in written report
+## Limitations mentioned in the written report

-These have been frowarded from the written component for clarity.
+These have been forwarded from the written component for clarity.

 One thing to note is that I have all calculations except the total students, the total students are present in Figure 7 district summary, but not the school summary.
 It is just a limitation of my submission.

+Additional: The scores by school size only output small schools, medium and large schools are not generated.

 ## Complete work cited